Interested in making a move into the lucrative field of computer science?

 To wrap up this computer science higher education guide, let’s quickly outline some of the best jobs on the market for computer science experts in Florida:

 - Database Developer: With 1,400 open jobs at the moment in Florida, a database developer can expect a median six-figure income of $100k/year.
 This role is back-end development, primarily, linking existing apps and infrastructure at an organization with a well-organized and secure database.
 High demand and great salary.

-- Systems Analyst: With 2,000 open positions in Florida right now, a systems analyst can expect a salary around $77k/year (on average).
+- Systems Analyst: With 700 open positions in Florida right now, a systems analyst can expect a salary of around $77k/year (on average).
 This role is systems-oriented, of course, which means designing and maintaining hardware and software integrations across an organization’s IT department.
 Great role for the computer science generalist.

-- Front-end Developer: With around 1,000 open gigs available in Florida as of writing this article, a front-end developer takes home an average salary of $102k/year.
+- Front-end Developer: With around 1,000 open gigs available in Florida as of writing this article, a front-end developer takes home an average salary of $112k/year.
 Front-end developers build the customer and/or client-facing components of a software solution, which includes the fields of user experience and user interface (UX/UI).
-This role is perfect for the computer scientist with a flare for creative design and customer relationships.
+This role is perfect for a computer scientist with a flare for creative design and customer relationships.

-- Data Scientist: With 500 jobs on offer in Florida at the time of writing this guide, data scientists are more of a niche role with an incredibly high average salary over $140k/year.
+- Data Scientist: With 500 jobs on offer in Florida at the time of writing this guide, data scientists are more of a niche role with an incredibly high average salary of over $190k/year.
 In modern times, this means machine learning and AI capabilities, writing algorithms to pull huge data streams and discern meaningful patterns and relationships within that data.
-Highly challenging and highly rewarding work for the mathematically-inclined.
+Highly challenging and highly rewarding work for the mathematically inclined.